Last Seen in Massilia: Plot summary

 Heading back to Apollonides' house, Gordianus goes to Hieronymus' chambers and falls into a dreamless sleep.
 Upon awakening, Davus and he head for the city's gates.
 Surrendering, the Massilians open the gate to the Romans.
 Upon entering, Caesar chastises the Massilians and reveals that the senate in Rome has appointed him as dictator.
 Despite his chastisement, he announces his intention for clemency, earning cheers from the beleaguered Massilians.
-Gordianus then spots a procession making its way towards Caesar, led by Meto carrying the eagle standard of Marius.
+Gordianus spots a procession making its way towards Caesar, led by Meto carrying the eagle standard of Marius.
 Spotting Gordianus, the imperator whispers to Meto who urges the soldiers to let him through.
 Beaming at his father, Gordianus instead disowns him.

 Offered passage back to Rome by Trebonius, Gordianus and Davus find themselves on a ship.
 To their surprise, they find Hieronymus aboard, who reveals Apollonides' deception.
-Upon reaching the rock, Hieronymus switched clothes with an unwilling Zeno who was then pushed over the edge along with his father-in-law.
-The former scapegoat then received passage onto the ship thanks to Meto.
+Upon reaching the rock, Hieronymus switches clothes with an unwilling Zeno, who is then pushed over the edge, along with his father-in-law.
+The former scapegoat receives passage onto the ship, thanks to Meto.
 Uncertain about the future, the trio look ahead to Rome.